MonashMath/SCI1022/Unix-CLI.md

 ------
-> *__Exercise 2:__* Run the commands in [Figure 8](#fig_list_commands), one after the other, and confirm that you can cancel them and get out of trouble by hitting "`Ctrl-C`".
+> *__Exercise 1:__* Run the commands in [Figure 8](#fig_list_commands), one after the other, and confirm that you can cancel them and get out of trouble by hitting "`Ctrl-C`".
 ------

 The shell includes a very useful command to get comprehensive information about other commands.
 The name of this command is `man` (short for "manual"), but it is not at your disposal if you are using the git-shell provided by `Miniconda`.
 It takes as an argument the name of the command we want help about.
 For example, the result of running `man echo` is shown in [Figure 9](#fig_echo_command_output).
 If you are in a macOS or Linux environment you can try to use it.
 If your are using Windows, you can take a look at the manual in this [link](http://man.he.net/).
-A much shorter description for a given command is `--help`.
+A much shorter description for a given command is `--help`, which is also available in `Miniconda`.
 E.g., if you write `cat --help` you will get some info about the `cat` command. `echo` is an exception, you would need to write `help echo`.

 <a name="fig_echo_command_output"></a><img src="figures/echo_command_output.png" alt="" width="100%"/><br>
 Figure 9.
 The output of `man echo` as displayed in a Linux terminal.

 ------
-> *__Exercise 3:__* Go over the man page or help of the `echo` command, and identify the option that lets you avoid printing the newline character at the end of the string received as the argument to `echo`.
+> *__Exercise 2:__* Go over the man page or help of the `echo` command, and identify the option that let you avoid printing the newline character at the end of the string received as the argument to `echo`.
 Print the "hello, world" message, with and without the option.
 Is the difference among these two as expected?
 Note that the position of the option matters.
 What happens if you put the option at the end?
 Why?
 ------